subscriptions-project/scenic-demo/README.md

 npm run start-local
 ```

-See [package.json](package.json)'s `scripts` section for more details.

 ### Local .env file configurations

-Using a local .env file, you can set environmental vairables to emulate
+Using a local .env file, you can set environmental variables to change
-different running conditions.
+the running conditions.

 - **PORT** Specify the default port that the server runs at.
 - **GOOGLE_SITE_VERIFICATION** Set a value for